Introduction - Why Your Sales Copy Produces Poor Results

 Doesn't work for recipes & doesn't work for sales.

 Tom Sant is marvelously different in focusing our attention on selecting 'recipes before ingredients' in his The Language of Success.

 "Over the years, I've come to believe that the worst mistakes in business communication have nothing to do with grammar or spelling or sentence complexity."

 You can have masterful control over sentence construction and yet fail to communicate.

 "Instead, [mistakes] stem from using the wrong structural pattern, one that is not capable of achieving our purpose."

 If we don't follow the correct recipe or format, we will obtain a poor result.
 This is critical to avoid if we are writing to persuade, convince or educate our clients.

 "For example, if we deliver flat, accurate, factual content, thinking that the facts alone will persuade our customer to buy, we have profoundly misunderstood the way [human] communication works."

 Solution - Tom Sant's Recipes for Success

-In his remarkably clear and concise book, The Language of Success, Tom Sant identifies for main business formats, or recipes, for successful communication.
+In his clear and concise book, The Language of Success, Tom Sant identifies for main business formats, or recipes, for successful communication.